agapebondservant/tap-data/workshop/content/mlops-workshop.md

 Next, go to the **Catalog** tab, click **AI** checkbox (under "Categories" on the left), click on "Jupyterhub on Tanzu", and click "Deploy".
-The Visual Editor screen should show up: enter "jupyter-test" for "name", "default" for "Service Account", and change **base_domain** to the value below, then click "Deploy":
+The Visual Editor screen should show up: enter "jupyter-test" for "name", "kubeappuser" for "Service Account", and change **base_domain** to the value below, then click "Deploy":
 ```copy
 {{ ingress_domain }}